vinnyhorgan/brain/src/content/posts/cool.md

 - [jonathan blow](https://x.com/jonathan_blow): absolute genius, game developer, philosopher, all around brilliant guy. i really enjoy his youtube videos and hot takes.
 - [john carmack](https://x.com/id_aa_carmack): not much to say to be honest...

+#### musicians

+- [thasup](https://www.youtube.com/@thasup): this young italian producer has meant a lot to me over the past years. he's helped me go through some tough times.
+- [officina della camomilla](https://www.youtube.com/channel/UCDDwAuqg4iiYTH21Irr7nGw): this italian indie duo has brought me so much joy.
+- [bob dylan](https://www.youtube.com/@BobDylan): not much to say here either...
+- [radiohead](https://www.youtube.com/@Radiohead): so much passion, so real.

+#### philosophers

+- [friedrich nietzsche](https://en.wikipedia.org/wiki/Friedrich_Nietzsche): one of the greatest men to ever live, has inspired me so much i could not even try to explain it.

-there are many more i'm leaving out for now, either because too mainstream or they haven't come to mind yet.
+there are many more i'm leaving out for now, either because too mainstream or they haven't come to mind yet. i'm trying to only list the ones who made the greatest impact.

 ## projects

 mostly github repositories:

+- [love2d](https://love2d.org): this little game framework has been on mind since i discovered it, just a genius piece of software. i've always been inspired by its minimal design and just overall "vibe".
+- [pico8](https://www.lexaloffle.com/pico-8.php): bought this, never made a game with it. i find it barely usable, but has it had an impact on me? absolutely. having all the tools you need to make a game in one single tiny package? i'm very intrigued...

+## shows

+- [breaking bad](https://en.wikipedia.org/wiki/Breaking_Bad): one of the greatest shows of all time for a reason.
+- [the end of the f***ing world](https://en.wikipedia.org/wiki/The_End_of_the_F***ing_World): i found this absolutely brilliant, just pure art.
+- [dexter](https://en.wikipedia.org/wiki/Dexter_(TV_series)): insane character, so easy to emphatize with him and understand his reasoning. the feeling of loneliness and all.